craftcms/apple-news/README.md

 ## Before You Begin

-You will need at least one active Apple News channel.
-Visit the [iCloud News Publisher](https://www.icloud.com/#newspublisher) website to create one.
+You will need at least one Apple News channel.
+Visit the [News Publisher](https://www.icloud.com/#newspublisher) website to create one.
 Note that new channels must go through a quick approval process before they can be used.

 ## Installation